ansible-collections/ansible.utils/docs/ansible.utils.network_in_usable_filter.rst

 ansible.utils.network_in_usable
 *******************************

-**The network_in_usable filter returns whether an address passed as an argument is usable in a network **
+**The network_in_usable filter returns whether an address passed as an argument is usable in a network.**

 Version added: 2.5.0